 - 1. Purpose.
-The purposes of the West Shore Mixed-Use Subdistricts are to: - Encourage a mix of uses that promotes convenience, economic sustainability, community gathering, and a pleasant quality of life. - Promote pedestrian- and transit-oriented, mixed-use community centers at appropriate locations. - Establish design standards that improve the visual quality of development and create a unified and attractive character. - d.
+The purposes of the West Shore Mixed-Use Subdistricts are to: - Encourage a mix of uses that promotes convenience, economic sustainability, community gathering, and a pleasant quality of life. - b.
+Promote pedestrian- and transit-oriented, mixed-use community centers at appropriate locations. - c.
+Establish design standards that improve the visual quality of development and create a unified and attractive character. - d.
 Provide central community gathering places where residents and visitors can enjoy a range of small-scale commercial, retail, service, and tourist accommodation uses in a forested, alpine atmosphere and serene, walkable environment with a small town feel.
-The purpose of the district is to also encourage a mix of uses that promotes convenience, economic vitality, and a pleasant quality of life with improved access to recreational activities. - Planning Statements.
+The purpose of the district is to also encourage a mix of uses that promotes convenience, economic vitality, and a pleasant quality of life with improved access to recreational activities. - 2.
+Planning Statements.
 Planning statements for each Mixed-Use Subdistrict are as follows: - a.
 Tahoma Village Center Subdistrict.
 This area should continue as a neighborhood tourist commercial area; however, there is a need for rehabilitation while maintaining the scale and character of the west shore. - i.
-Special Designations (See Section 3.14).
-None. - (1) TDR Receiving Area for:
+Special Designations (See Section 3.14) - TDR Receiving Area for Existing Development; Multi-Residential Units. - (2) Preferred Affordable, Moderate, and Achievable Housing Area.